stoerr/CoDeveloperGPTengine/feature-docs/chatinterface.md

 javascript.
 All those files will be statically served by the server at /chat/ .

 The chatInterfaceSketch.jpg image is a sketch of what the chat interface should look like.

+PROMPT: please write a basic version of those files.
+Create example chat names and example messages in chat.html, so that I can verify the design.